Josh Donaldson Preview, Player Props: Brewers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.72 team ERA that ranks 23rd across all league pitching staffs.
+- The Cardinals have the 23rd-ranked team ERA among all MLB pitching staffs (4.71).

-- Cardinals pitchers combine to surrender 170 home runs (1.1 per game), the second-fewest in the league.
+- The Cardinals surrender the second-fewest home runs in baseball (170 total, 1.1 per game).

-- Thompson (5-7) gets the starting nod for the Cardinals in his ninth start of the season.
-He has a 4.57 ERA in 61 2/3 innings pitched, with 67 strikeouts.
+- Hudson makes the start for the Cardinals, his 12th of the season.
+He is 6-2 with a 4.95 ERA and 42 strikeouts in 76 1/3 innings pitched.

-- In his last time out on Wednesday against the Milwaukee Brewers, the lefty went five innings, giving up four earned runs while surrendering five hits.
+- The righty last appeared on Saturday against the San Diego Padres, when he tossed six innings, allowing two earned runs while giving up nine hits.

-- The 25-year-old has put up an ERA of 4.57, with 9.9 strikeouts per nine innings, in 24 games this season.
-Opponents have a .272 batting average against him.
+- The 29-year-old has an ERA of 4.95, with 5 strikeouts per nine innings, in 17 games this season.
+Opposing hitters have a .277 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.